v0xie/efficientspeech/current_benchmark.md

+# Batch size 64 from 128
+Speedup
+18.46/17.90 = 1.03

-# AFTER MOVING TRAINING DATA INTO WSL FILESYSTEM FROM WINDOWS FILESYSTEM
+# NEW BASELINE -MOVING TRAINING DATA INTO WSL FILESYSTEM FROM WINDOWS FILESYSTEM
 wow that's much faster
 42.862/18.46 = 2.321